MirceaMacarie/Bug_Reports/README.md

 **Bug ID:** BR-33

-**Bug title:** The Town Hall Management section does not provide relevant information for citizens
+**Bug title:** The "Town Hall Management" section does not provide relevant information for citizens

 **Priority and severity:** P2 - Normal

-**Description:** The Town Hall Management section does not provide relevant information for citizens about the mayor and other political leaders, such as CVs or wealth declarations.
+**Description:** The "Town Hall Management" section does not provide relevant information for citizens about the mayor and other political leaders, such as CVs or wealth declarations.

 **Steps to reproduce:**
 1. Go on https://www.primariatechirghiol.ro/
-2. Select Town Hall Management (”Conducerea primăriei”) section from the left menu of the home page
+2. Select Town Hall Management ("Conducerea primăriei") section from the left menu of the home page

 **Expected result:** The user should find easily any relevant details or documents about the mayor of the town or other political leaders, because these are publical information for everyone.